alxbetz/mira/README.md

 ```

 ##Preparation

-First, we need to set up the folder structure for the pipeline:
+1. We need to set up the folder structure for the pipeline:
 ```R
 pipeline_path = '/path/to/pipeline'
 mira::setup_folders(pipeline_path)